GitauHarrison/notes/web_development/personal_blog/working_with_database.md

     SQLALCHEMY_TRACK_MODIFICATIONS=False
 ```

-We are taking the location of the database from the environment variable DATABAE_URL.
-If this does not exist, we provide a safety net where we configure our database called `app.db` int the main directory of our application, which is stored in the variable `basedir`.
+We are taking the location of the database from the environment variable DATABASE_URL.
+If this does not exist, we provide a safety net where we configure our database called `app.db` in the main directory of our application, which is stored in the variable `basedir`.

 Every time a change is made to the database, we will get a signal to our application.
 We do not need this signals every time we make changes to our database for now.
-So, I have set `SQLALCHEMY_TRACK_MODIFICATIONS` to `Flase`.
+So, I have set `SQLALCHEMY_TRACK_MODIFICATIONS` to `False`.

-As done earlier, we need to register our database to the application instance.
+As done in the previous chapter, we need to register our database in the application instance.

 app/__init__.py: Initialize database in application
 ```python